Astro175/alx-files_manager/README.md

 how to store temporary data in Redis how to setup and use a background worker

-Collaboratoes:
+Collaborators:
-Precious Ajayi - Astro175
+Precious Ajayi - Astro175,
 Oluwabunmi Olabode - Victoriabunmi72